Net café refugee: Economics

 According to the Japanese government survey, the homeless staying have little interest in manga or the Internet, and are instead using the place because of the low price relative to any of the competition for temporary housing, business hotels, capsule hotels, hostels, or any other option besides sleeping on the street.
 It was also estimated that about half of those staying have no job, while the other half work in low-paid temporary jobs, which paid around 100,000 yen per month – lower than what is needed to rent an apartment and pay for transportation in a city like Tokyo.

 While net cafés basically charge hourly rates, most venues promote overnight packages with discounts.
-The price varies by cities, but 6- or 9-hour packages typically cost around 1,500 yen.
-Compared to capsule hotels and dormitories (around 2,500 yen) and business hotels, the relatively cheap price made net cafés an attractive "housing option."
-Although they are not officially considered as accommodation facilities, their hostel-like function has taken over their primary purposes, internet service and mangas.
+The price varies by cities, but 6- or 9-hour packages typically cost around 2,000 yen (roughly $14 USD as of 2024).
+Compared to capsule hotels and dormitories (around 3,500 yen) and business hotels, the relatively cheap price made net cafés an attractive "housing option."
+Although they are not officially considered as accommodation facilities, their hostel-like function has taken over their primary purposes, internet service and manga.
 One net café franchise's name "Net Maru" exemplifies this shifting paradigm of the entire industry, a compound word of net (ネット, netto) and stay (泊まる, tomaru).